Reincarnation and the wheel

 But Buddhism becomes stronger in China

 In China, on the other hand, Buddhism got stronger and stronger.
 Soon most of the Buddhists were in China and not India.
-In China, as in India, most Buddhist people continued to lead more or less ordinary lives, but some Buddhist men and women left their jobs and their families in order to live in Buddhist monasteries as monks or nuns.
+In China, just as in India, most Buddhist people continued to lead more or less ordinary lives.
+As in India, some Buddhist men and women left their jobs and their families in order to live in Buddhist monasteries as monks or nuns.
 But Chinese Buddhism was about meditation and action, not about scholarship and research.
 No new Buddhist universities opened there.

 Did you find out what you wanted to know about Buddhism in India?
 Let us know in the comments!